fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 As shown in the output, only the features `checker mainlog notification` are enabled whereas the feature `ido-mysql` is disabled.

-Enable it with the following command:
+Enable the feature `ido-mysql` with the following command:

 ```
 sudo icinga2 feature enable ido-mysql